Papillion Creek Watershed

 BENEFITS OF FLOOD Mitigation PROJECTS

 What do flood mitigation projects and recreational opportunities have to do with each other?
 A lot.
-Most Omaha metro area citizens who are running on a trail or kayaking an area lake don’t know they are utilizing the additional perks of a flood control reservoir.
+Most Omaha metro area citizens who are running on a trail or kayaking an area lake don’t know they are utilizing the additional perks of a flood mitigation reservoir.

-Flood Protection and recreation
+Flood mitigation and recreation

 Flanagan Lake, located near 168th and Fort Streets, is the 11th and latest single flood control structure undertaken by the Papio NRD.
 While the reservoir’s primary purpose is to protect Omaha citizens and property from floods, it also provides 730 acres of RECREATIONAL BENEFITS!